lightbend/cloudflow/CONTRIBUTING.md

 - Do not use ``@author`` tags since it does not encourage [Collective Code Ownership](http://www.extremeprogramming.org/rules/collective.html).
   - Contributors , each project should make sure that the contributors gets the credit they deserve—in a text file or page on the project website and in the release notes etc.

-If these requirements are not met then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If these requirements are not met then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 Whether or not a pull request (or parts of it) shall be back- or forward-ported will be discussed on the pull request discussion page, it shall therefore not be part of the commit messages.
 If desired the intent can be expressed in the pull request description.